 Jane is passionate about same day surgery and care.

 Chairperson & Independent Director

 A/Prof Philip Truskett AM MB BS FRACS FACS FASGBI (Hon) FAICD FRCSEd (ad hominem) was appointed as Chairperson of the Board of Directors and an Independent Director on 4 March 2019.
 A/Prof Truskett is a General Surgeon with an interest in Upper GI and HPB Surgery at the Prince of Wales Hospital, Sydney, where he is a senior staff specialist.

 He has taken an active role in both the Royal Australasian College of Surgeons and General Surgeons Australia.
-He is a past President of General Surgeons Australia.
+He is a past President of both organisations.
 As a College Councillor he has served on many College committees.
 He was the Chair of the Board of Surgical Education and Training and then served as Censor in Chief.
-He is the immediate past President of the Royal Australasian College of Surgeons.
-He is the current Chair of the Council of Presidents of Medical Colleges (CPMC).
+He is a past Chair of the Council of Presidents of Medical Colleges (CPMC).